 I have no hate in my heart for amateur duck hunters.

-I’m actually ecstatic to teach them proper techniques and everything I possibly can about duck hunting.
+I’m actually excited to teach them the proper techniques and everything I possibly can about duck hunting.

 But if you continue to blow a duck call the wrong way, even after someone has shown you the right way, you’re never going to make it out of the marsh with any bagged game.

 In this post, I’m going to show you right from wrong when it comes to duck calls.